Crawley Train Station

 Crawley’s original train station was built in 1848 close to the southern end of the High Street, serving the newly-created line between Three Bridges and Horsham.
 In 1862 this single-track line was replaced by two tracks.

 The expansion of Crawley during the 1950s and 1960s prompted the building of a new, larger station just to the east of the original.
-The old signal box and platforms have been preserved, and can be seen at either end of the level crossing on the High Street.
+The old signal box and platforms have been preserved, and can be seen at each end of the level crossing on the High Street.